Khubth/Functions_and_Errors/README.md

 2. Create a New File:
 In Remix, create a new file with a .sol extension, for example, FunctionandErrors.sol.

-solidity
-Copy code
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;

-contract RequireAssertRevertExample {
+contract SmartContract {
-    address public owner;
-    uint256 public totalSupply;
+    uint public amount;
-    mapping(address => uint256) public balances;

-    event Transfer(address indexed from, address indexed to, uint256 value);
-    event Mint(address indexed to, uint256 value);
-    event Burn(address indexed from, uint256 value);

-    constructor() {
+    // Function with require statement
+    function setAmount(uint _amount) public {
+        require(_amount > 5, "Amount must be greater than five");
+        assert(_amount != 25);
-        owner = msg.sender;
+        amount = _amount;
     }

-    modifier onlyOwner() {
-        require(msg.sender == owner, "Caller is not the owner");
-        _;
+    // Function with revert statement
+    function setAmountWithRevert(uint _amount) public {
+        if (_amount == 1) {
+            revert("Value cannot be One");
         }

-    function mint(address to, uint256 amount) public onlyOwner {
-        require(to != address(0), "Cannot mint to the zero address");
-        totalSupply += amount;
-        balances[to] += amount;
-        emit Mint(to, amount);
-        emit Transfer(address(0), to, amount);
+        amount = _amount;
     }

-    function burn(uint256 amount) public onlyOwner {
-        require(amount <= balances[msg.sender], "Insufficient balance to burn");
-        totalSupply -= amount;
-        balances[msg.sender] -= amount;
-        emit Burn(msg.sender, amount);
-        emit Transfer(msg.sender, address(0), amount);
+    // Function with require statement that checks for even number function setEvenValue(uint _amount) public {
+        require(_amount % 2 == 0, "Amount must be even");
+        assert(_amount!= 25);
+        amount = _amount;
     }

-    function checkInvariant() public view {
+    // Function with revert statement if value is negative function setAmountPositive(uint _amount) public {
-        assert(totalSupply >= 0);
+        if (_amount < 0) {
+            revert("Value must be non-negative");
         }

-    function forceRevert() public pure {
-        revert("This function always reverts");
+        amount = _amount;
     }
 }
 # Compiling the Contract
 3. Compile the Contract:
-  Go to the "Solidity Compiler" tab in Remix.
+   1. Go to the "Solidity Compiler" tab in Remix.
-  Ensure the compiler version matches pragma solidity ^0.8.0;.
+   2. Ensure the compiler version matches pragma solidity ^0.8.0;.
-  Click the "Compile RequireAssertRevertExample.sol" button.
+   3. Click the "Compile RequireAssertRevertExample.sol" button.

 # Deploying the Contract
 4. Deploy the Contract:
-  Switch to the "Deploy & run transactions" tab.
+  1. Switch to the "Deploy & run transactions" tab.
-  Ensure the correct environment is selected (e.g., JavaScript VM, Injected Web3, etc.).
+  2. Ensure the correct environment is selected (e.g., JavaScript VM, Injected Web3, etc.).
-  Click the "Deploy" button.
+  3. Click the "Deploy" button.

 # Interacting with the Smart Contract
 5. Interacting with the Deployed Contract:

-  After deployment, the contract will appear in the "Deployed Contracts" section.
+ 1. After deployment, the contract will appear in the "Deployed Contracts" section.
-  Expand the deployed contract to see the available functions.
+  2. Expand the deployed contract to see the available functions.

 # Execute Functions:

-mint() Function:
-   Input the address to mint tokens to and the amount of tokens to mint.
+ 1. Set Amount Function: Input the amount to set.
+Click the setAmount button.
-   Click the mint button.
+ 2. Set Amount with Revert Function: Input the amount to set.
+Click the setAmountWithRevert button.
-burn() Function:
-   Input the amount of tokens to burn.
+ 3. Set Even Value Function: Input the amount to set.
+Click the setEvenValue button.
-   Click the burn button.
+ 4. Set Amount Positive Function: Input the amount to set.
+Click the setAmountPositive button.
-checkInvariant() Function:
-   Click the checkInvariant button to assert the total supply is non-negative. forceRevert() Function:
-   Click the forceRevert button to trigger a revert.

 # Error Handling Overview
 require():